blackducksoftware/yasplitter/README.md

 ## Purpose

 Why do we need another splitter?
 Well, how about running binary scans on VMDK image or on a large disk image or a gigantic codebase?
 We are talking tens of gigabytes and your scan limit is set to default 5 GB.
-No wories, this can help.
+No worries, this can help.

 Some work would have to be done upfront.